The Gaze: Object of the Scopophilic Drive

 An Essay by Barry Salzman on the Freudian Perspective in "Really (Rarely) Real"

-In this essay I endeavor to demonstrate the reoccurrence of both Freudian and Lacanian psychoanalytic concepts in my ongoing art project "Really (Rarely) Real."
+In this essay I endeavor to demonstrate the reoccurrence of both Freudian and Lacanian psychoanalytic concepts in my project "Really (Rarely) Real."
 By extension I conclude with the point of view that, in part, the continuity of art and the lives of artists are owed to the fact that even when tamed, the gaze only rests temporarily.
 The very notion of the gaze is inextricably intertwined with the writings of Lucien Freud about the process of gaining sexual pleasure by looking at nude bodies or erotic images, namely the scopophilic drive.

 The concept of the drive(s) in Freud’s writing, and subsequent analysis of his work, was ambiguous and confusing from the outset.
 In the opening paragraph of Instincts and their Vicissitudes (referred to throughout this essay as Vicissitudes), Freud talks about the challenges inherent in basing science on clear definitions and uses the example of physics to illustrate how “even ‘basic concepts’ that have been established in the form of definitions are constantly being altered in their content.”1